atahtee/Renewed/README.md

 3. Commit your changes: `git commit -m 'Add: Your feature'`
 4. Push to the branch: `git push origin feature/YourFeature`
 5. Open a pull request

+## 📄 License

+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.